chihab/dotenv-run/packages/angular/README.md

 ```

 When you have multiple applications in your Nx workspace, you can define common `.env.*` files in the root of your workspace and override them in each application or any other subdirectory below the root.
 See [Cascading Environment Variables](#cascading-environment-variables) for more details.

-You can also checkout the sample Nx workspace [ here](https://github.com/chihab/dotenv-run/packages/angular/tree/main/apps/nx-demo).

 # Usage with Docker